rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 Because different workloads execute different amounts of Rust code (vs C++/LLVM code), the total reduction can be a lot less for LLVM-heavy cases.
 For example, a full *webrender-opt* build will spend more than 80% of its time in LLVM, so reducing the remaining 20% by 5% can only reduce the total number by 1%.
-On the other hand, a *check* build or an *incr-unchanged* build spends almost no time in LLVM, so the 5% Rust performance improvement translates almost entirely into a 5% build time reduction for these cases:
+On the other hand, a *check* build or an *incr-unchanged* build spends almost no time in LLVM, so the 5% Rust performance improvement translates almost entirely into a 5% instruction count reduction for these cases:

 ![Performance improvements gained from applying PGO to (only) the Rust part of the compiler (details)][rustc-perf-pgo-rust-expanded]